welche-zukunft/website/README.md

 ### Differently licensed files

-fonts/* are licensed as defined in LICENSE.threejs
+fonts/* are licensed as defined in fonts/LICENSE